 The current Central Library located at 223 S. Main St. was constructed more than 50 years ago.
 Back then, the city population was less than 250,000 and there was no such thing as a personal computer.
 The Wichita Public Library has adapted over the decades to fulfill the technological needs of our growing city, but the outdated setup and other limitations of the current building make certain improvements impossible and others too expensive.

 This is probably the question we get more than any other!
 The ceremonial groundbreaking at this future library site, 711 W. 2nd St., was Wednesday, July 6, 2016.
 Construction is expected to last about 20 months, followed by installation of shelving and audiovisual technologies, furniture placement, and moving from the current building.
 Our grand opening target is spring 2018.

-The current Central Library building is the property of the City of Wichita.
+The Central Library building at 223 S. Main is the property of the City of Wichita.
 The City Council will decide the future of the building.